openlookeng/hetu-core/hetu-docs/en/develop/functions.md

 -   `@SqlType`:

     The `@SqlType` annotation is used to declare the return type and the argument types.

+    Note

-Note that the return type and arguments of the Java code must match the native container types of the corresponding annotations.
+    *The return type and arguments of the Java code must match the native container types of the corresponding annotations.*

 -   `@SqlNullable`: